Snape Maltings Food Hall, near Aldeburgh, Suffolk

 - Take one of the river trips which run from Easter to October to explore the area’s rich wildlife and history

 Snape Maltings is a fantastic place to take me for a coastal walk.
+I’m not allowed inside any of the shops or cafes.

 How to Find Snape Maltings